tttmmmyyyy/fixlang/Document.md

 to the standard output.

-In the followings, I explain language specifications which are necessary to understand the above program.
+In the followings, I explain the syntax and semantics of the program.

 ## Modules